 Do Not Track setting is such a mechanism.

 You can ignore the Do-Not-Track setting when needed, for example during testing or on internal pages where consent has been collected by other means.

 By adding a

-data-waa-dnt-supress="true" setting to your script loader you will instruct tracker script to ignore DNT browser setting.
+data-waa-dnt-supress="true" setting to your script loader, you will instruct the tracker script to ignore the DNT browser setting.